 assignment is intended to provide a sense of the geographical contours

-over which the history of Modern Britain unfolded.
+over which the history of 20th-century Britain has unfolded.
 It will give

 an appreciation of the topography, distances, cities, regions, and